Various tests can be performed to help diagnose leukemia in a patient. The following three methods are the most common:

 3. from

-Biopsy -
+Biopsy - from

 Fine needles are typically inserted into the hip or sternum to remove bone samples or bone marrow for microscopy in the laboratory [bone marrow aspiration [most common]].
 Pathologists usually check the sample for signs of cancer.